Cat. 3 Hurricane Orlene heads for Mexico's Pacific coast

 MEXICO CITY (AP) — Hurricane Orlene lost some punch, but remained a dangerous Category 3 storm on Sunday as it headed toward Mexico’s northwest Pacific coast between the tourist towns of Mazatlan and San Blas.

 After growing into a hurricane Saturday, Orlene quickly added power, peaking as a Category 4 hurricane with maximum sustained winds of 130 mph (215 kph) early Sunday, according to the U.S. National Hurricane Center.
-But winds slipped back to 115 mph (185 kph) by midday.
+But winds slipped back to 115 mph (185 kph) by late Sunday.

-The storm was forecast to roar past the Islas Marias, a former prison colony being developed as a tourist draw, late Sunday or early Monday and then head for a sparsely populated, lagoon-dotted stretch of mainland south of Mazatlan by late Monday.
+The storm was moving over or near the Islas Marias, a former prison colony being developed as a tourist draw.
+The island is sparsely populated by government employees and buildings there are made of brick or concrete.

+Orlene was forecast to hit Mexico’s Pacific coast sometime Monday along a sparsely populated, lagoon-dotted stretch of mainland south of Mazatlan by late Monday.

-Orlene was centered about 80 miles (125 kilometers) west of Cabo Corrientes — a point of land that juts into the Pacific just south of Puerto Vallarta — and was headed north at 8 mph (13 kph) early Sunday.
+By late Sunday, Orlene was centered about 80 miles (125 kilometers) west-northwest of Cabo Corrientes — a point of land that juts into the Pacific just south of Puerto Vallarta — and was headed north at 8 mph (13 kph) early Sunday.

 A hurricane warning was in effect from San Blas to Mazatlan.